flashlin/Samples/torch-qa/fine-tune/data-user/casino.md

 The Player will not be able to place bet on both Dragon's hand and Tiger's hand.

 As soon as the Betting Timer has expired, the dealer will burn one card, and then deal one card for the Dragon's hand and then one card for the Tiger's hand.
 The hand with the highest card value wins the game.
 An Ace is the lowest card value and a King is the highest card value.
 The hand rank of the cards goes from Ace-2-3-4-5-6-7-8-9-10-J-Q-K. And in the event when both of the cards drawn are of the same value, or a Tie, only half of the bet amount placed will be paid.
 During Tie game, if the Player bets on either Dragon's hand or Tiger's hand, only half of the Player's bet will be returned.
 After the first round, the Player can click the REBET button to place the same bet from the previous round.
 After the first round, the Player can click the REBET button to place the same bet from the previous round.

+Template: {% set names=['Dragon Tiger', 'Live Baccarat', 'Baccarat'] %}
+{% for card_name in names %}
+Question: The winning secret of {{card_name}}?
+Answer: There isn't one.
+It's a card game purely based on luck, devoid of fixed winning strategies.
+{% endfor %}
+:EndTemplate

 Question: What are the betting options in Live Dragon Tiger?
 Answer: The Live Dragon Tiger game offers betting options such as Dragon, Tiger, Tie.